Technigo/project-react-native-app/README.md

-# Week 16: Project React Native App 📱
+# Week 16: Project Cat Randomizer

+Weekly project for Technigo's bootcamp, week 16: build a mobile app

 This week's project was to build a first mobile app using react Native.